Columns: No Margins, No Limits, No Kidding!

 SHOW DOG ADVERTISING POLITICS

-Dog ads are more about politicking and who’s in the photo than about reaching potential buyers and you wonder why dog shows no longer serve the public?
+Dog ads seem to be more about who’s in the photo than about reaching potential buyers but informative advertising could actually serve the public.

 Col. Sam Harper, Dogsport Reconnaissance

 Some ads even pictured two or more judges and enumerated wins under those judges as well.
-Show dog ads are clearly more about the judges than the dog.
-To the average page thumber, the dog is an afterthought.
+I "observed" that show dog ads are clearly more about the judges than the dog.
+To the average page thummer, the dog is an afterthought.
 I said it was about marketing, including the judge, not about being proud of the dog.

 She thoughtfully agreed “Yes we deny dog show politics and then we spend a grand to run ads that prove it exists.”

 My kid got into it, laughing as we noted that the dog’s call name is always prominently emblazoned in the ad but the breed is never identified.
 She acknowledged the frustration a family must feel if they pick up one of those magazines at a dog show.
 Pulling a smirky-face, she said advertisers should state the breed “for judges unfamiliar with that breed.”
 Took a second but I got it.